fabianchua6/AZ-204/modern-quiz-app/content/questions/API Management.md

 - [ ] Set up a self-hosted gateway between the internal network and Azure.

 Answer: OpenAPI specification enables Azure API Management to automatically discover the endpoints and methods supported by the API.

 ---

-Question: Your company has a complex environment with APIs hosted both on-premises and in different cloud providers.
-You are tasked with centralizing the management of these APIs using Azure API Management, while ensuring low-latency access for local users.
-What actions should you take to accomplish this task?

-- [x] Upgrade to the Premium tier of Azure API Management.
-- [x] Implement a self-hosted gateway to manage on-premises APIs and APIs across multiple clouds.
-- [ ] Migrate all APIs to Azure App Service.
-- [ ] Generate OpenAPI specifications for all APIs.
-- [ ] Configure a VPN connection between the internal network and Azure.

-Answer: The Premium tier is required to deploy self-hosted gateways, which are essential for managing APIs across different environments.
-Self-hosted gateways are containerized versions of managed gateways, suitable for hybrid and multicloud environments.
-Migrating all APIs to Azure App Service is not necessary for managing APIs across different environments.
-Generating OpenAPI specifications is not directly related to managing APIs across multiple clouds and on-premises.
-Configuring a VPN connection is not relevant to the scenario described.

----

-Here's the modified question using generic Azure CLI commands instead of PowerShell:

-Your team has developed an application API based on the OpenAPI specification.
-You have to ensure that the API can be accessed via an Azure API management service instance.
-Which of the following Azure CLI commands would you run?

-- [ ] `az apim api import`
-- [ ] `az apim backend create`
-- [x] `az apim create`
-- [ ] `az apim backend proxy create`

-Answer: First, you need to create a new API management instance using `az apim create`.
-`az apim api import` imports an API into an existing API Management service instance.
-`az apim backend create` creates a new backend entity in API Management.
-`az apim backend proxy create` is for creating a proxy backend, not an API Management instance.

----